Juanjo Muko Nsue

-Juan José "Juanjo" Muko Nsue Nzang (born 14 January 1993), sometimes known as just Juanjo, is an Equatoguinean footballer who plays as a forward.
+Juan José "Juanjo" Mouko Nsue (also spelt Juanjose Mouko Nsue) (born 14 January 1993) is an Equatorial Guinean fashion stylist and former footballer who played as a forward for the Equatorial Guinea national team.
+He is based in London, England and Paris, France.

 Club career

 After graduate from Atlético Madrid, he moved to England.
 There, he played at Arlesey Town in the Southern League Premier Division after playing for Farnborough and Whyteleafe.

 International career

 Juanjo was called by the Equatoguinean senior national team for the first time in October 2010 for a friendly match against Botswana.
 However, he was unable to attend.

 Juanjo made his debut on 8 February 2011, when he played a friendly match against Chad.